-Welcome back to the weekly Dividend Dollars portfolio review!
-This portfolio update is brought to you by Sharesight, a portfolio tracking tool that I am happy to partner with.
+Welcome back to the weekly Dividend Dollars portfolio review which is brought to you by Sharesight, a portfolio tracking tool that I am happy to partner with.
 Their platform makes tracking trading and dividend history, understanding your performance, and saving time a breeze.
 I wrote a review of the product that you can read here if you’re interested in learning more!
 Click the link above or the picture below to get a special offer only for Dividend Dollar readers!

 Here at Dividend Dollars, our investing approach is a dividend growth strategy with aspects of value investing and fundamental analysis.
 I am a young investor in my 20’s and by sticking to this strategy over the long term, the magical powers of compounding are on my side.
 This allows me to more easily build substantial positions in dividend paying stocks over time, which will one day help me reach the ultimate goal of being financially free through the sources of passive income they provide.
 You can read more about the strategy here.
 Let’s dive into the portfolio review!

 We started building this portfolio on 9/24/2021 and when compared to the S&P 500 we are outperforming the market so far!
-Within that same timeframe, the S&P 500 is down -7.16% which puts us 12.24% higher than the market!
-I love tracking my portfolio against a benchmark like the S&P. The above chart comes from Sharesight which makes portfolio and dividend management a breeze!
+Within that same timeframe, the S&P 500 is down -5.61% which puts us 3.27% higher than the market!

 Above is a dashboard of the portfolio that tracks annual dividend income, yield, beta, dividend growth, and more.